-How Kids Sea Camp changed my life
+How Kids Sea Camp has forever changed my life

 Technical diving means going beyond recreational scuba diving limits.
 But I say that it’s really about the extreme challenges and excitement of exploring places that few people have ever seen.

 In Bonaire at Buddy Dive, we now offer PADI PRO and Tec courses like I did.
-I am in college too, but I teach at Kids Sea Camps with my family during select trips.
-I like teaching the next generation of divers.
+I am 25 now, in college, and I teach at Kids Sea Camps with my family during select trips in the summer.
+I enjoy teaching the next generation of divers.

-People ask me all the time which KSC destination is my favorite.
+People ask me which KSC destination is my favorite?
 I can’t answer that question because they are all great.
 It’s the families who travel with us around the world that make each trip so unique and memorable.
-The Philippines, Indonesia, and Palau are a long way to travel for many families, but experiencing the people, food, history, culture and the diving make it so worth the travel.
-Diving deep wrecks, experiencing big sharks, mantas and pristine rarely dived walls or reefs is living the dream.
+The Philippines, Indonesia, and Palau are a long way to travel for many families, but experiencing the people, food, history, culture, and diving make it so worth the travel.
+Diving deep wrecks, experiencing big sharks, mantas, and pristine rarely dived walls or reefs is living the dream.

 My mom could not have created KSC by herself.
 She has had a little help from her friends.
 Mom has been close friends with Paul and Michelle Coolen from Buddy Dive, and Marc Bauman with Sam’s Tours is like a brother to her.
 When Carolyn Pascal was the publisher of Sport Diver Magazine, she loved mom’s idea so much, she told the whole world about it.
 Mom practically grew up in the Cayman Islands; where I was born.
 She has strong personal relationships with all the resort owners and dive operators she works with.
 She says they are her extended family, and they always have each other back.

-My sister, Jen, is a PADI OWSI instructor, She is 21 years old now and in vet school.
+My sister, Jen, is a PADI OWSI instructor, She is 23 years old now and in vet school.
 Jen and I have grown up traveling the world and it’s kept our family closer.
 I hate to take all the credit, but I’m sure we were 100% the inspiration for mom creating Kids Sea Camp.
 We have had the best life, growing up under the fins of so many amazing people.

 One of my favorite parts of the trips is watching the talent presentation at the end.
 Listening to families sharing their experiences, parents, and kids read poems or do a skit or sing songs.

-A special thank you to PADI for sponsoring me, to Buddy Dive Bonaire, Paul Coolen, Mr. G and most importantly, the biggest thank you to my parents for always having my back and for putting such inspiring people and places in my path.
+A special thank you to PADI for sponsoring me, to Buddy Dive Bonaire, Paul Coolen, Mr. G, and most importantly, the biggest thank you to my parents for always having my back and for putting such inspiring people and places in my path.